-It is also predicted (Aquaterra 2008) that baseflow contribution from saline groundwaters to Bowmans Creek will be reduced during mining and for a period after the completion of mining until groundwater aquifers recover.
-Loss from alluvium would be in the order of 1.2L/s.
-Accordingly, there would be negligible lowering of the alluvial water table in the vicinity if the actual creek (less than 0.1 m) and it is expected that water quality in Bowmans Creek would not be adversely impacted by mining and could even improve during low and no flow conditions.
+It is also predicted (Aquaterra 2008) that baseflow contribution from saline groundwater to Bowmans Creek using miniwall mining techniques would be reduced during mining and for a period after the completion of mining until groundwater aquifers recover.
+Loss from alluvium would be in the order of 1L/s.
+Accordingly, there would be negligible lowering of the alluvial water table and it is expected that water quality in Bowmans Creek would not be adversely impacted by mining and could even improve during low and no flow conditions.
+There would be long-term recovery following cessation of mining.
+That is, miniwall mining is not expected to have any significant impact on water availability or water quality for creek biota (although water quality could show an incremental improvement under very low flow conditions during mining due to the lower salt load being introduced to the creek from baseflow).